Public relations: Definitions

 Ivy Lee, the man who turned around the Rockefeller name and image, and his friend, Edward Louis Bernays, established the first definition of public relations in the early 20th century as: "a management function, which tabulates public attitudes, defines the policies, procedures and interests of an organization... followed by executing a program of action to earn public understanding and acceptance."
 However, when Lee was later asked about his role in a hearing with the United Transit Commission, he said "I have never been able to find a satisfactory phrase to describe what I do."
 In 1948, historian Eric Goldman noted that the definition of public relations in Webster's Dictionary would be "disputed by both practitioners and critics in the field."

 According to Bernays, the public relations counsel is the agent working with both modern media of communications and group formations of society in order to provide ideas to the public's consciousness.
 Furthermore, he is also concerned with ideologies and courses of actions as well as material goods and services and public utilities and industrial associations and large trade groups for which it secures popular support.

 In August 1978, the World Assembly of Public Relations Associations defined the field as "the art and social science of analyzing trends, predicting their consequences, counselling organizational leaders and implementing planned programs of action, which will serve both the organization and the public interest."

 The Public Relations Society of America, a professional trade association, defined public relations in 1982 as: "Public relations helps an organization and its publics adapt mutually to each other."

 In 2011 and 2012, the PRSA solicited crowd-supplied definitions for the term and allowed the public to vote on one of three finalists.
 The winning definition stated that:

 "Public relations is a strategic communication process that builds mutually beneficial relationships between organizations and their publics."

 The UK-based Chartered Institute of Public Relations focuses its definition on reputation:

 "Public Relations is about reputation – the result of what you do, what you say and what others say about you.
 Public Relations is the discipline which looks after reputation, with the aim of earning understanding and support and influencing opinion and behaviour.
 It is the planned and sustained effort to establish and maintain goodwill and mutual understanding between an organisation and its publics."

+In February 2026, the UK-based Public Relations and Communications Association published a core and extended definition of public relations.
+The core definition says:

+"Public relations is the strategic management discipline that builds trust, enhances reputation and helps leaders interpret complexity and manage volatility - delivering measurable outcomes including stakeholder confidence, long-term value creation and commercial growth."

 Public relations can also be defined as the practice of managing communication between an organization and its publics.